-Environment America Research & Policy Center sincerely thanks Nathan Phelps at Vote Solar; Pierre Bull and Nathanael Greene at the Natural Resources Defense Council; John Farrell at the Institute for Local Self-Reliance; Anya Schoolman at Community Power Network; and John Rogers at the Union of Concerned Scientists for their review of drafts of this document, as well as their insights and suggestions.
+Environment Texas Research & Policy Center sincerely thanks Nathan Phelps at Vote Solar; Pierre Bull and Nathanael Greene at the Natural Resources Defense Council; John Farrell at the Institute for Local Self-Reliance; Anya Schoolman at Community Power Network; and John Rogers at the Union of Concerned Scientists for their review of drafts of this document, as well as their insights and suggestions.
 Thanks also to Tony Dutzik, Tom Van Heeke and Jeff Inglis of Frontier Group for editorial support.

-Environment America Research & Policy Center thanks the Tilia Fund, the Arntz Family Foundation, the Scherman Foundation, the John Merck Fund, the Barr Foundation and the Energy Foundation for making this report possible.
+Environment Texas Research & Policy Center thanks the Tilia Fund, the Scherman Foundation, the Arntz Family Foundation and the Mitchell Foundation for making this report possible.

 The authors bear responsibility for any factual errors.
-The recommendations are those of Environment America Research & Policy Center.
+The recommendations are those of Environment Texas Research & Policy Center.
 The views expressed in this report are those of the authors and do not necessarily reflect the views of our funders or those who provided review.

-© 2014 Environment America Research & Policy Center
+© 2014 Environment Texas Research & Policy Center

-Environment America Research & Policy Center is a 501(c)(3) organization.
-We are dedicated to protecting America's air, water and open spaces.
-We investigate problems, craft solutions, educate the public and decision makers, and help Americans make their voices heard in local, state and national debates over the quality of our environment and our lives.
-For more information about Environment America Research & Policy Center or for additional copies of this report, please visit www. environmentamericacenter.org.
+The Environment Texas Research & Policy Center is a 501(c)(3) organization.
+We are dedicated to protecting our air, water and open spaces.
+We investigate problems, craft solutions, educate the public and decision makers, and help the public make their voices heard in local, state and national debates over the quality of our environment and our lives.
+For more information about Environment Texas Research & Policy Center or for additional copies of this report, please visit www.environmenttexascenter.org.